Rules for Peasant Format

 Additionnal Informations

-By default, the Gatherer is configured in the language of your country and thus shows the results for only cards in your language.
-For example, if you are French, the search for Black Lotus will not give you any results because the card has never been published in French.
-To define the rarity of a card Peasant, configure Gatherer in English.
-To do this, click Settings, Language at the bottom of the page, select "English" for "Preferred Language" and then click "Save".
+By default, the Gatherer is configured in the language of your country and therefore only displays results in your language.
+For example, if you are French, a search for Lotus Noir will not give you any results because the card has never been published in French.
+To set the rarity of a Peasant card, you must configure the Gatherer in English.
+To do this, click on Settings, then at the bottom of the page select 'English' in 'Preferred Language' and then click 'Save'.

-It is possible to test the validity of your deck to the following address: http://mtg-peasant.com/valideck/
+It's possible to try to see the validity of your deck with this link : http://mtg-peasant.com/valideck/